Loading page...

 With AI: Automated scheduling, confirmations, reminders.
 AI handles rescheduling requests.
 Humans only involved for exceptions.

-Not eliminate jobs.
-Create them.
+Not eliminated jobs.
+Created them.

 When AI handles routine work, small businesses don't fire people.
-They redeploy them to higher-value activities—sales, customer relationships, strategic work.
+They redeploy them to higher-value activities, sales, customer relationships, strategic work.
 And when that generates growth, they hire more.

 The AI job apocalypse narrative doesn't match what's actually happening in small business.